metcalf/saypi/README.md

 # TODOs and Qs
 * Tests for invalid params to say controller
-* Use API client to write sane tests
+* Use API client to write sane tests (and unmarshal errors)
-* Error codes and general error handling (including custom errors from middleware)
 * Support rendering conversations as text instead of JSON
 * Request IDs in log lines
 * App should implement http.Handler